BBC Two: Programming

 In 2020, it was reported that the programme Victoria Derbyshire would end, owing to the BBC's £80m cuts.
 Since the beginning of the Coronavirus pandemic, Victoria Derbyshire has been presenting the first hour of BBC News, which continues until 13:00.

-BBC Two is also known for broadcasting some BBC One programmes in a change to the schedules when that channel is broadcasting a BBC News Special.
-For example; during the Coronavirus pandemic, BBC1 aired press conferences from the UK government about major developments from the pandemic and the scheduled BBC One programming during those News Specials was broadcast on BBC Two.
+BBC Two is also known for broadcasting some BBC One programmes in a change to the schedules when BBC One broadcasts breaking BBC News reports.
+For example, during the COVID-19 pandemic, BBC One aired press conferences from the UK government about major developments from the pandemic.
 However, on 9 April 2021 – the day of the death of Prince Philip, Duke of Edinburgh – BBC Two and BBC One both simulcast BBC News for the whole day.
 The same would happen on both 8 and 19 September 2022, following the death and state funeral respectively of Elizabeth II.

 Ratings and reception

 In a 2013 BBC Populus poll, BBC Two had the third-highest per-country TV channel quality rating among viewers surveyed in 14 countries, behind BBC One and Brazil's TV Cultura.